sophieehill/ess-cumulative/README.md

 3. **Coding occupational class using the Oesch schema:** This script also adds a variable for social class using Oesch's simplified occupation-class crosswalk.
 The supplementary script `oesch_class_crosswalks.R` provides an easy way to access Oesch's Excel files in R without any manual editing.

+## Getting started

+In order to run the script `build_cumulative_ESS.R` you first need to [register your email address with the ESS](http://www.europeansocialsurvey.org/user/new).
+This allows you to download ESS data using the R package `essurvey`.
+You will need to fill in your registered email address in the `essurvey::set_email()` function.